cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 Portfolio Gallery can be used with the most popular video site -YouTube, Simply copy the link and add it to the project, Portfolio Gallery will bring the video in it.

+### Vimeo Posts

+The other source of adding videos in Portfolio Gallery is Vimeo.
+Attach the videos with your projects to make them more and more professional.
+As Youtube just insert the link into project.

+### Lightbox Popup With Many Options

+Some of the views use our popular Lightbox tool.
+Images are opened using the Lightbox, or sometimes we say Popup.
+The idea of the Lightbox is to make image larger, ability to slide through all images withing the the gallery.
+And make some design customization on it, using varioty of Lightbox Options.

+### Demo 1 Block Toggle Up/Down

+Quite an interesting view for portfolio.
+All images/videos with its title and “down-arrow” are at the bottom.
+When you click on the arrow, smoothly opens the text to the image/video, as well as other images/videos that you have added further.
+The all images/videos become large and open with popup.

+### Demo 2 Full Height Block

+This view is a tape of images/videos let to see the text and other images/videos under the main image/video with its title.
+All additional images/videos become large when clicking on them, and open with popup.
+It has “View more” button at the bottom of the text.

+### Demo 3 Gallery/Content Popup

+This type of view has the following characteristics: It opens each photo from your tape increasing them as popup, with the text and other images/videos inside, next to the main image/video.
+There is also a button “View more” inside, which allows opening more information about the content.
+The “cross” button in the upper right corner closes the popup going back to the tape.

+### Demo 4 Full-Width Block

+This type of view looks like already opened popup.
+It allows to see your main image with its additional images under it and the text disposed next to the image.
+The title is above the text and “View more” button is at the bottom of the text.
+All the images opens and becomes larger with lightbox.

 Upgrade to [WordPress Portfolio Gallery Pro](http://huge-it.com/portfolio-gallery) to Customizable Styles and Colors.